United States Army Europe and Africa: Changes of the 1990s

 Conflict in the Balkans quickly became one of the United States Department of Defense's primary areas of focus, and peace enforcement in Bosnia was a harbinger of future military operations.
 From 1990 to 1995 USAREUR conducted mostly humanitarian operations in the area.
 In October 1992, USAREUR sent the 212th Mobile Army Surgical Hospital (MASH) and personnel from the 7th Medical Command to Zagreb, Croatia to provide medical support for United Nations Protection Force (UNPROFOR) casualties.
 Throughout 1993–1995, USAREUR's 5th Quartermaster Company, in conjunction with United States Air Forces in Europe (USAFE), delivered humanitarian aid to the region.

 In June 1993, the command formed Task Force Able Sentry in the Former Yugoslav Republic of Macedonia with the headquarters at Camp Able Sentry near the capital Skopje.
-These forces, along with personnel from 26 other countries, were originally part of the UNPROFOR which in 1995 became the U.N.
-Preventative Deployment force (UNPREDEP) deterring the spread of armed conflict.
+These forces, along with personnel from 26 other countries, were originally part of the UNPROFOR which in 1995 became the United Nations Preventative Deployment Force deterring the spread of armed conflict.
 Upon expiration of the initial UN mandate in February 1999, USAREUR renamed the U.S. Army organization Task Force Sabre, with the task to protect U.S. facilities and equipment.
 They were relieved in June 1999 by the U. S. national support element to Kosovo Force (KFOR)-Task Force Falcon (Rear).
 U.S. Soldiers left Camp Able Sentry in 2002, but it remained as a contractor operated logistics base until Aug.
 2004 when all U.S. personnel departed and NATO assumed control of the camp.

 In Bosnia and Herzegovina, after the Dayton Peace Accords were reached in November 1995, USAREUR's 1st Armored Division began deploying there in December, with the first Lockheed C-130 Hercules landing in Tuzla in Bosnia, on 2 December, and the first trains departing Germany 8 December.
 One major barrier to the deployment of the 1st Armored Division was the bridge over the Sava River, which was destroyed during the four-year civil war.
 Construction of the longest assault float bridge in military history, 620 meters long, ribbon float (pontoon) bridge between Croatia and Bosnia and Herzegovina began on 22 December.